Pleiades: Subaru

 In Japan, the cluster is mentioned under the name Mutsuraboshi ("six stars") in the eighth-century Kojiki.
 The cluster is now known in Japan as Subaru, from the intransitive verb subaru, meaning "to cluster together".

 The Subaru Telescope, the 8.2 m flagship telescope of the National Astronomical Observatory of Japan, located at the Mauna Kea Observatory on the island of Hawaii, was named after the cluster.
 It had the largest monolithic primary mirror in the world from its commissioning in 1998 until 2005.

-It also was chosen as the brand name of Subaru automobiles to reflect the origins of the firm as the joining of five companies, and is depicted in the firm's six-star logo.
+It was also chosen as the brand name of Subaru automobiles to reflect the origins of the firm as the joining of five companies, and is depicted in the firm's six-star logo.

+Natsuki Subaru, the protagonist of the Japanese light novel series Re:Zero, was named after the star cluster.
+In the story, Subaru journeys toward the Pleiades Watchtower, another direct reference to the cluster.

 Tolkien's Legendarium

 In J. R. R. Tolkien's legendarium, where The Lord of the Rings is set, Pleiades is referred to as Remmirath, the netted stars, as are several other celestial bodies, such as the constellation Orion as Menelvagor, swordsman of the Sky.